lordzac/alx-higher_level_programming/0x0B-python-input_output/README.md

 - Write a function that creates an Object from a “JSON file”:
 - Write a script that adds all arguments to a Python list, and then save them to a file:
 - Write a function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object:
+- Write a class Student that defines a student by: